WebAssembly/spec/document/core/binary/modules.rst

   * the declaration of *locals*,
   * the function *body* as an :ref:`expression <binary-expr>`.

-Local declarations are compressed into a vector whose entries consist of
+Local declarations are compressed into a list whose entries consist of

 * a |U32| *count*,
 * a :ref:`value type <binary-valtype>`,